Conventional Panel Construction (Panelized)

 Structural Insulated Panels (SIPS) features some of the highest R values on the market today.
 SIPs have minimal thermal bridging, decreasing air leaks and creating a very tight structure.
 What are SIPs made

 So how do you choose between the two options?
 If you are building a conventional style home, but want it built quicker on-site, then panelized is a great option!
 If you would like to feature full timber framing or would like optimal energy performance, SIPs are a great choice.
-Lastly, a hybrid home can be built using timber frame, SIPs and panelized construction.
+Last, a hybrid home can be built using a timber frame, SIPs, and panelized construction.

-To learn more about your building options, give us a call today by calling 800.636.0993.
+To learn more about your building options, call us today by calling 800.636.0993.
 We can help determine what the best type of construction will work with your design ideas.
-We can offer a one stop shop for your new home’s weather tight shell!
+We can offer a one-stop shop for your new home’s weather tight shell!